mozilla/remote-settings/docs/adr/adr_002_packaging_releasing_admin_UI.md

 1. Release the Kinto Admin package on NPM
 2. Deploy Kinto Admin in bucket

-**Pros**

-- Immediate deployment

-**Cons**

-- Complexity w.r.t deployment and setup
+**Delivery Efforts**: Low.
+Deployment could occur automatically on tagging.

+**Complexity**: Mid-High.
+Deployment configuration and setup would not be as obvious and straightforward as the current situation (assets served from the container).

-- The Remote Settings container would not necessarily bundle the same version as the one deployed in a specific environment
+**Version Consistency**: Low.
+Users pulling the Remote Settings container would not necessarily obtain the same UI version as the one deployed in a specific environment

+### Option 4 - Merge Kinto and Kinto Admin repositories

+If we would merge the two repositories into one monorepo, we would be able to release the changes in one step.

+The releasing steps would become:

+1. Tag a new Kinto version (embedding current Admin from main branch)
+2. Upgrade the Kinto version in Remote Settings
+3. Release and deploy Remote Settings

+**Delivery Efforts**: Mid.
+2 release steps.

+**Complexity**: Mid.
+The Github Actions in the Kinto repository would become more complex since they would have to deal with both NPM and Python environments.

+**Version Consistency**: High.
+The Kinto container would embed a specific Admin version that would eventually be exposed to our Remote Settings users.